 The Master-Baiters' guide to Reel Care

-The line roller needs extra care because braid sprays saltwater into its tiny gaps and that leads to rapid corrosion of the roller and bearings.
-Oil the roller very well, and give it a few turns with your fingers for better oil penetration.
-If the line roller is too narrow for your finger like the one in the photo above, get a small piece of mono and run it beneath the oiled roller to make it spin and take the oil deeper.
+As mentioned earlier, the line roller needs extra care because braid squeezes saltwater into the tiny gaps around it, which might cause rapid corrosion of the roller and bearings if not looked after.
+Drop some oil at both ends of the line roller, then give it a few turns with your finger for better oil penetration.
+If the line roller is too narrow for your finger, like the one in the photo above, hold a piece of mono and run it on the oiled roller back and forth to spin it and push the oil deeper.

-Oil the handle knob's joint.
+Oil the handle grip's joint.

 If the handle is jointed, oil the joint.